NukeThemAII/trellis/ops/README.md

 ## Keeper — Harvest Automation

 The script at `keeper/harvest.ts` evaluates whether the vault has accrued profit above the high-water mark and, if the configured profit threshold is exceeded, submits a `harvest()` transaction.
+Ensure the keeper key is authorized via `setHarvester(<keeper address>)` (or use the owner account directly) before running the script.

 ### Usage